SkyStats-Development/base-discord-bot-v14/README.md

 ### This template can be used free of charge to any developer looking to make a bot.
 Though, it is designed for our systems!

 This bot has been featured in

 - SkyStats Discord
-- SkyStats Account Shop
 - Hyperbolic
+- Cardboard
 - BetBoost Nitro Shop
 - And more!

 # Requirements

 - [pnpm](https://pnpm.io) installed `npm i pnpm -g`
 - [pm2](https://pm2.keymetrics.io) installed `npm i pm2 -g`
 - [node.js](https://nodejs.org/en) v20 with npm (windows, mac and linux tested)

 # Installing